JonyRezende/alten_hotel/README.md

 ## Improvements

-   *Improvements can be made, like Customer endpoint, Rooms endpoint, Address endpoint, in this case we can also implement a layer with default returns and a handler to deal with information returned by services.
+* Improvements can be made, like Customer endpoint, Rooms endpoint, Address endpoint, in this case we can also implement a layer with default returns and a handler to deal with information returned by services.
-   *Log can be improved in many ways, the BaseController implements a simple log with errors only but we can choose a log provider, inject in the code e specify where and what we need to log.
+* Log can be improved in many ways, the BaseController implements a simple log with errors only but we can choose a log provider, inject in the code e specify where and what we need to log
-   *Third libraries can be implemented, like AutoMapper and Validation
+* Third libraries can be implemented, like AutoMapper and Validation